Log purity, torsors on root stacks and log Nori fundamental group: Applications

 where the right-hand side denotes the category of finite sets endowed with a continuous action of $\pi_1^{\log, \acute{e}t}(X,\overline{x})$.
 The group $\pi_1^{\log, \acute{e}t}(X,\overline{x})$ is called the \emph{logarithmic \'etale fundamental group} of $X$ at $\overline{x}$, and $\widetilde{X}$ is called a \emph{log universal cover} of $X$.
 If $G$ is a finite (abstract) group, Kummer \'etale Galois covers of $X$ with group $G$ (i.e.\ Kummer \'etale covers $Y \to X$ endowed with an action of $G$ by $X$-automorphisms such that $Y$ is a Kummer log \'etale $G$-torsor over $X$) are pushed-out from $\widetilde{X}$ along continuous homomorphisms $\pi_1^{\log, \acute{e}t}(X,\overline{x}) \longrightarrow G$.\\

 Now, we fix an algebraically closed field $k$ of characteristic $0$.
 Then every $k$-group scheme is \'etale, and hence every fppf $G$-torsor is \'etale by descent.
 In particular, any construction of an analogue of the Nori fundamental group of a $k$-log scheme $X$ in this setting recovers the logarithmic \'etale fundamental group recalled above.

-In the next section, our goal is to construct an analogue of the Nori fundamental group which classifies Kummer log flat torsors in the case $\mathrm{char}(k)=p>0$.
+Next, our goal is to construct an analogue of the Nori fundamental group which classifies Kummer log flat torsors in positive characteristic.